• Skip to primary navigation

 Make the muffin batter:

-• Add all of the dry ingredients to a large mixing bowl and mix until just combined.
+• Add all of the dry ingredients to a large mixing bowl and whisk until the mixture is well combined.

 • Add all the wet ingredients and vegetables to the bowl and mix until just combined.
 Make sure there are no lumps of dry ingredients.
 The batter should be very thick.